BorisLabs/terraform-aws-privatelink/README.md

 AWS Privatelink module

 # *** Note ***
-This module supports the new AWS tagging feature for [Privatelink](https://aws.amazon.com/about-aws/whats-new/2022/09/aws-privatelink-announces-enhanced-tagging-capability-service-owners/), to use this feature a change to the AWS provider is required.
+This module supports the new AWS tagging feature for [Privatelink](https://aws.amazon.com/about-aws/whats-new/2022/09/aws-privatelink-announces-enhanced-tagging-capability-service-owners/), to make use of this feature a change to the AWS provider is required.
 There's currently a [PR](https://github.com/hashicorp/terraform-provider-aws/pull/27640) open to make this work.
-If you want to use this module you'll need to build the provider locally.
-See [Building Provider](Build.MD).
+As a temporary workaround I'm using a submodule that invokes the AWS CLI, this module requires both AWS CLI & JQ installed & available.
+See [digitickets/cli/aws](https://registry.terraform.io/modules/digitickets/cli/aws/latest) for more details on module usage.
 #

 This terraform module creates the neccessary components for an AWS Privatelink service.